AdamRomano89/readme-generator/written/README.md

 ### Description 💡 <a name="description"></a>

-This project is to capture the user input then create a readme.md file
+This project will capture the user input to generate a README.md file

 ### Installation 💾 <a name="installation"></a>

 Here's how you setup this project:<br />

-install inquirer
+install Inquirer

 ### Toolkit 🧰 <a name="toolkit"></a>